McCann family seeks closure as Germany presumes girl is dead

 The suspect is being investigated on suspicion of murder by prosecutors in the German city of Braunschweig, where he was last registered before moving abroad.

-Wolters would not give any other details of the suspect’s identity so as not to jeopardize the ongoing investigation.
+Wolters wouldn’t give any other details of the suspect’s identity so as not to jeopardize the ongoing investigation.

+The description, however, fits that of a 43-year-old man who was convicted in December of the 2005 rape of an American woman, who was 72 at the time, in her apartment in Portugal, the local Braunschweiger Zeitung newspaper reported.

+Hoppe said the suspect in the McCann case lived between Lagos and Praia da Luz, was regularly in the Algarve region from between 1995 to 2007.
+The newspaper, which covered the recent rape trial, said that description and other details match the suspect in that case, who was linked to the 2005 attack recently by DNA.

 Police from Britain, Germany and Portugal launched a new joint appeal for information in the case Wednesday.
 They asked for anyone to come forward if they had seen two vehicles linked to the suspect — a Volkswagen camper van and a Jaguar.
 They also sought information on two Portuguese phone numbers, including one believed to have been used by the suspect on the day of Madeleine’s disappearance.